How the HESS J1731-347 event could be explained using $\bf{K^{-}}$ condensation: Remarks

 \section{Remarks}

 The observation of the ultralight compact object within the supernova remnant HESS J1731-347 enhanced the speculation of the existence of exotic core in NSs.
 In this direction, we present a first attempt aiming to describe the ultralight compact object within the framework of a kaon condensate in nuclear matter.
-The main conjecture was that the appearance of a kaon condensation in dense nuclear matter would be able to soften the hadronic EoS appropriately to describe the aforementioned
+The main conjecture was that the appearance of a kaon condensation in dense nuclear matter would be able to soften the hadronic EoS appropriately to describe the aforementioned compact object.

-compact object.
 Two theoretical frameworks for the hadronic matter were employed, where the onset of kaons is introduced in a different way.

 The aforementioned procedure is utilized to cover different nuclear models and their implications on the kaon condensate.
 The onset of kaon condensate on both theoretical nuclear models describes accurately the ultralight compact object within the supernova remnant HESS J1731-347.
-Additionally, as observed in the mass-radius diagrams in Figs.~\ref{fig:fgmr} and~\ref{fig:mass_radius_mdi}, a notable feature emerges in the form of a knot around $1.8~{\rm M_{\odot}}$ and $8~{\rm km}$.
+Additionally, a notable feature emerges in the form of a knot around $1.8~{\rm M_{\odot}}$ and $8~{\rm km}$.
+This convergence suggests an underlying universality among the models, supporting the hypothesis that detections of stars at this specific point could correspond to stars with the onset of kaon condensation.
 At this point, the mass-radius relations for different values of kaon potentials or the parameter $\alpha_{3}m_{s}$ intersect, indicating a significant effect on the structure of the compact object.
-This may signal a subtle balance where earlier onset of kaon condensation, associated with stiffer kaon potentials, is compensated by softer nucleonic EoS that support less baryonic matter.
-Should a compact object detected at this point in the mass-radius plane in the future, it could be attributed to a NS with a kaon condensate, independent of specific model of kaon condensation employed.
+This may signal a subtle balance where earlier onset of kaon condensation, associated with stiffer kaon potentials, is compensated by softer nucleonic EoS that supports less baryonic matter.
+Should a compact object detected at this point in the mass-radius plane in the future, it could be attributed to a NS with a kaon condensate, independent of the specific model of kaon condensation employed.

 Furthermore, the appearance of exotic matter in the form of a kaon condensate into a zero momentum state, strengthens the hypothesis of twin stars.
 Concluding, an exotic core in NS as a condensate of negatively charged kaons, reduces sufficiently the energy density of dense nuclear matter and leads to accurate description of ultralight compact objects, such as the HESS J1731-347.